Home Telephone Location New Telephone Numbers

 License Fee

-65 years or over First dog licence is free, £5 for each additional dog
+65 years or over First dog licence is free, £5 for each extra dog

 Receipt of an income related benefit or a couple in receipt of income related benefit Click here for income related benefits that qualify for a reduced licence £5 per dog